Kedard37/VSDSquadron_Mini_Internship/Task 5/README.md

 # Task 5 Output:
 ## Project Name:
-### Implementation of a Decade Up & Down Counter using VSDSquadron Mini Board.
+### Implementation of a Decade Up & Down Counter using VSDSquadron Mini Board

 ## Overview:
 The **Decade Up & Down Counter** project showcases a digital counting system designed to increment or decrement through a sequence of ten states, ranging from 0 to 9.
 This counter is built to count either up or down based on a control input, making it versatile for various applications where sequential counting is required.
 At the heart of the system is a flip-flop-based architecture or a dedicated counter IC, which tracks the current count and modifies it according to the user's input for up or down counting.
 Here, we are using a RISC-V based processor to execute the same.